Hou-dev/full-stack-practice/README.md

 * Learn the basics of HTML using headers, Href links and divs.
 * Learn how to use CSS and using inline or and outside css file.
 * Understoond using Class and ID using HTML and how to modify and customize in a external CSS.
+* Worked with flexboxes and grids to remake a webpage.